e271828e/Flight.jl/docs/notes/design/framework_spec.md

 this section states *when* each fact is checked, against what, and with which failure.
 The §13.4 walkthroughs plus §8's error rules are its acceptance tests.
-Error-*reporting* policy is settled in §15.1: declarative checking passes batch, user-code evaluation fails fast, strata are barriers — the only partial results carried past failures are violation lists from pure checks.
+Error-*reporting* policy is settled in §15.1: declarative checking passes collect, user-code evaluation fails fast, strata are barriers — the only partial results carried past failures are violation lists from pure checks.

 ### 14.1 Three strata